 AWARDS:

-Western Canadian Music Awards, Blues Artist of the Year, Current Nominee for 2018
+Western Canadian Music Awards, 2018 Blues Artist of the Year Nominee

-International Blues Challenge – Regional Winner, Memphis Quarter Finalist, Band 2014
+International Blues Challenge, Memphis TN, Quarter Finalist, Band 2014

-International Blues Challenge – Regional Winner, Memphis Quarter Finalist, Duo 2013
+International Blues Challenge, Memphis TN, Quarter Finalist, Duo 2013

 International Songwriting Competition – Blues Award 2007